drone/docs/content/installation/overview.md

 FATA[0000] unknown remote driver
 ```

-The below error indicates you forgot run Drone with `--volume /var/lib/drone:/var/lib/drone` per the above installation guide.
+The below error indicates you forgot to run Drone with `--volume /var/lib/drone:/var/lib/drone` per the above installation guide.
 This is important because you need to mount your database on the host machine.

 ```
 INFO[0000] using database driver sqlite3